UNIVERSITY CATALOG: 2025-2026

 5. Explain the legal and ethical dimensions of the use of information.

 Goal: Students will develop their abilities to express themselves and the knowledge they have obtained through practicing various forms of writing within different disciplinary contexts.
-Writing intensive courses will build upon the skills gained in the Written Communication section of Basic Skills.
-In each WI course, students will be required to complete writing assignments totaling a minimum of 2,500 words.
+Writing intensive courses will build upon the skills gained in the English Composition (Written Communication) area of Basic Skills.
+In each WI course, students will be required to complete substantive writing assignments.

 Student Learning Outcomes